2C-T-8: Chemistry

-Legality
+Society and culture

+Legal status

 2C-T-8 is unscheduled and uncontrolled in the United States, but possession and sales of 2C-T-8 will probably be prosecuted under the Federal Analog Act because of its structural similarities to 2C-T-7.
 However, 2C-T-8, unlike many other phenethylamines has not been sold by internet retailers.
 In the wake of Operation Web Tryp in July 2004, the issue of possession and sales of 2C-T-8 and other similar chemicals will probably be resolved in the courtroom as will the fate of this rare but unique psychedelic.

 Canada

 As of October 31, 2016, 2C-T-8 is a controlled substance (Schedule III) in Canada.

-Pharmacology

-The mechanism that produces 2C-T-8's hallucinogenic and entheogenic effects has not been specifically established, however it is most likely to result from action as a 5-HT2A serotonin receptor agonist in the brain, a mechanism of action shared by all of the hallucinogenic tryptamines and phenethylamines for which the mechanism of action is known.